Keith Olbermann: Viewpoints

-Criticism of the Bush administration
+Criticism of the George W. Bush administration

 In Olbermann's "Special Comment" segment on July 3, 2007, he called George W. Bush's commutation of Lewis "Scooter" Libby's prison sentence the "last straw" and called for the resignation of Bush and Vice President Dick Cheney.
 On his February 14, 2008, "Special Comments" segment, Olbermann castigated Bush for threatening to veto an extension of the Protect America Act unless it provided full immunity from lawsuits to telecom companies.
 During the same commentary, Olbermann called Bush a fascist.
 In a special comment on May 14, 2008, Olbermann criticized Bush for announcing that he had stopped playing golf in honor of American soldiers who died in the Iraq War.
 He stated that Bush never should have started the war in the first place, and he accused Bush of dishonesty and war crimes.

 Personal life

 Olbermann suffers from a mild case of celiac disease, as well as restless legs syndrome.
 In August 1980, he also suffered a head injury while leaping onto a New York City Subway train.
 This head injury permanently upset his equilibrium, resulting in his avoidance of driving.
 Along with Bob Costas, he supports the Multiple Myeloma Research Foundation as an honorary board member.

 Olbermann's father, Theodore, died on March 13, 2010, of complications from colon surgery the previous September.
 His mother had died several months before.
 Olbermann had cited the need to spend time with his father for taking a leave of absence shortly before his father's death, occasionally recording segments to air at the beginning of the shows which Lawrence O'Donnell guest hosted in his absence, giving his views on the state of the American health care system and updating viewers on his father's condition.

 Olbermann has dated several women involved in politics and journalism, including Katy Tur, Laura Ingraham, Kyrsten Sinema and Olivia Nuzzi.